Page 5: Adding Variety to Gossip

 On this page, you will improve your program so that sometimes the sentences are a bit longer and more complex.

-The block has been built for you (look through the blocks to find it) (hint: what colour is this block? where are all blocks of that colour contained?).
-It randomly chooses 1, 2, 3, or 4, and if that number is 3, then it reports something more complicated than
+has been built for you (look through the blocks to find it) (hint: what colour is this block? where are all blocks of that colour contained?).
+It randomly chooses 1, 2, 3, or 4, and if that number is 3, then it reports something more complicated than who.
+Otherwise, it reports who, just as before.

 If it isn’t open already, open your U1L2-Gossip project.